Modalessi/pyanime/README.md

 # PYANIME

-a cli tool to watch animes, tv shows and movies for free and without ads ;)
+a cli tool to watch animes, tv shows and movies for free and without ads ;) it does it by scrapping Faselhd and egybest websites

 ## Media Players
 1. supported media players for now are ```IINA``` and ```MPV```